HammiKnuff/CCCHH-Z9-status-webextension/README.md

-# hsgr-status-webextension
+# CCCHH-status-webextension
+This Extansion had the hsgr stuff replaced with the CCCHH stuff.
-A browser extension that adds a browser icon to show if Hackerspace.gr is open.
+The extension it's based on; https://github.com/hsgr/hsgr-status-webextension A browser extension that adds a browser icon to show if the Hackerspace of the CCCHH is open.
 Is that's the case a counter is added to it's browser icon.

 If clicked an interface popup is displayed with the contents of hackerspace's main page.

-The webextension polls hackerspace.gr's SpaceAPI every 15 minutes to check if it's open.
+The webextension polls CCC Hamburgs SpaceAPI every 15 minutes to check if it's open.

-You can currently download it for Firefox via: https://addons.mozilla.org/en-US/firefox/addon/hsgr-status/ and for Chrome via: https://chrome.google.com/webstore/detail/hsgr-status-checker/aibkdcnjkbkemgonmacfmeljoemlohlc

 It's compatible with the GNU/Linux,MacOSX,Windows versions of these browsers